AlpenmeisterCustoms/AlpenmeisterS-v2/README.md

 * 1x 2mm acrylic top plate
 * 1x USB-C cable (you will need a right-angled one with a slim connector to make it fit)

+## Assembly

+1. Flash firmware onto board.
+Follow these [instructions](https://gp2040-ce.info/installation/).
+Use this firmware.
+2. Solder hotswap sockets to board.
+3. Insert heat inserts into case.
+4. Put 1.5mm filament through case and hinges + clasps, cut off excess filament.
+Put in the pins.
+5. Put PCB into bottom case part.
+6. Put acrylic plate on top of it.
+7. Screw it together.
+8. Insert switches and keycaps.
+9. Enjoy.

 ## More licensing